rossrobino/typo/README.md

 - All files are saved locally only
 - View content as a document or a slideshow
 - Create slides using the `<hr>` tag (`---`)
+- Execute `js` code blocks in the browser

 ## Use the Components